NolaDodd/Decoder-Ring/README.md

 # The Decoder Ring
 I worked on this project while attending Thinkful/Chegg Skills's Software Engineering bootcamp.
+This project includes working with code through JavaScript, and writing tests through Mocha and Chai.

 ## The Caesar Shift
 The first decoder is a Caesar Shift, a type of substitution cipher originally used by Julius Caesar.